dangarfield/event-scheduler/README.md

 - DONE - Admin add new event in accordian
 - DONE - Padding at bottom of all events

-- Ensure that time validation is applied properly - eg use a library rather than the standard time picker
+- DONE - Ensure that time validation is applied properly - eg use a library rather than the standard time picker
 - DONE - Improve the 'data saved' popup - Make it more obviously and clear, include the time and date that they selected
 - DONE - Make event navigation more prominent and clear
 - DONE - Also ensure that the deeplinking takes into account an event specific link